 Films — Live-Action

-Probably the most famous instance was [[Shane]]'s barfight retribution of Calloway's earlier public humiliation.
+Probably the most famous instance was Shane's barfight retribution of Calloway's earlier public humiliation.
 Shane wailed the tar out of his attacker and others in the bad guy Ryder's employ.
 Out of respect, Calloway quit Ryker and warned Shane of a bushwhacking plan using a hired killer.

 In The Remake, Cheng and his group of friends who had once bullied Dre respect him after he wins the tournament.
 In fact, Cheng, the main bully, is the one to present the trophy to him.
+This was significantly aided by their disgust with the lengths their coach pushed them to in an attempt to defeat Dre.

 It's a one fight thing, but when the documentary film, When We Were Kings, won its Oscar, Muhammad Ali and George Foreman went to the podium with the winners as a gesture to show they'd reconciled over the 1974 bout.
 (Particularly touching was Foreman's very gentle attempts to assist Ali up the steps).
 No such luck getting Smokin' Joe to forgive the Uncle Tom comments, though.